javasteve99/static-prototyping-framework/README.md

 It should be noted, I changed the bootstrap.scss file name to application.scss to work better with the defaults and aliases I have set up on my own machine.
 If you know what you're doing, feel free to change it back when you use this.

-###Bourbon
-[Bourbon](https://github.com/thoughtbot/bourbon) by thoughtbot is included to allow the rapid use of CSS3.
-It should be noted that Bootstrap includes its own CSS3 mixins, but I prefer Bourbon's because they are closer to the correct syntax, plus it includes some nice extra functions and mixins.

 JS
 --

 All of the [Bootstrap JS](https://github.com/twitter/bootstrap/tree/master/js) plugins are included in the javascripts/plugins.js file.
-It's pretty heft that way, I'd recommend deleting what you don't use and minifying the rest.
+It's pretty hefty that way, I'd recommend deleting what you don't use and minifying the rest.

 Artwork directory
 -----------------